-If you're in the Ingersoll area, pop into Zanzibar’s, a locally owned shop that has been brewing small batch coffee on-site since 1993, making it one of the original stalwarts of the Des Moines coffee scene.
+If you're in the Ingersoll area, pop into Zanzibar’s, a locally-owned shop that has been brewing small-batch coffee on-site since 1993, making it one of the original stalwarts of the Des Moines coffee scene.
 You’ll feel like you stepped back to 1993 too, since they don’t have Wi-Fi, so bring a book to cozy up with, old-school style.
-Their specialty-grade Arabica coffee is roasted Tuesday – Fridays inside the shop.
+Their specialty-grade Arabica coffee is roasted Tuesday – Friday inside the shop.
 And you’re also a stone’s throw from some of the coolest restaurants in town as well (Harbinger, Eatery A, Lachele’s Fine Foods).

 Started by a native Iowa couple in Waukee, The Coffeesmith has a fun, industrial feel filled with natural light, along with pretty much everything else you’d want in a favorite coffee spot.
 Drinks like the S’more Latte and Pablo Honey (espresso + cinnamon + honey + milk) are almost too pretty to drink and their breakfast sandwiches are rave-worthy.
 And for the kids, their smoothies and hot chocolate are out of this world as well.

 5 Borough Bagels

 Come for the Capital City Coffee (Altoona), stay for the best bagel you’ve had outside of New York City.
 That’s because owners Tony and Sarah Chem moved from New York and brought their New York artisan-style bagels to West Des Moines with them.
 Pair a café au lait or cappuccino with a bagel and lox or a sesame bagel with sriracha bacon cream cheese and you'll be speaking with a New York accent in no time.